-Empowering a more effective, proactive government with location data
+Empowering a more effective, proactive government with data

 In today’s increasingly network-enabled, digitally-transformed government, one of the greatest resources that the government has at its disposal is data.
 As David Egts, the Chief Technologist for North America Public Sector at Red Hat recently explained in an interview,